 There is wiggle room on how much you spend on these items.
-You can save money by buying a less expensive car, cutting back on groceries, renting a smaller place.
-These obligations need to be met before either or you begin to budget in your luxury items.
+You can save money by buying a less expensive car, cutting back on groceries or downsizing.
+Remember, these obligations need to be met before you spend on your luxury or extra items.

 Create Long-Term Goals

-It is important to set goals that you can work on as a couple.
+It's important to set goals to work on as a couple.
 These long-term goals should be part of your financial plan.
 The plan can help you determine how soon you can buy a house or when to start a family.
 It can also help you plan for retirement or your dream vacation.

-When you have specific goals that you are working toward each month, it can make sticking to a budget easier.
+When you have specific goals you're working toward each month, it can make sticking to a budget easier.
 If you are just limiting spending and saving without a goal in mind, it is easier to justify overspending on a regular basis.

 Some good beginning goals are to get out of debt and to begin to save for a down payment for your home.
 You should also make saving for retirement an important part of your financial plan.

 - Create a plan to pay off your debt.
-List your debts from highest interest rate to lowest and start paying them off one at a time.
+List your debts from highest interest rate to lowest, and start paying them off one at a time.

-Address Your Individual Needs
+Address Individual Needs

 Set Up Budget Meetings to Track Your Spending

-As you get better at following your budget, these meetings can be shorter and just as effective.
-Additionally, when you are in a meeting, it is important to remain calm.
-If one spouse makes a mistake, you find a solution and move forward.
-It does not help to dwell on mistakes to bring them up constantly.
+Keep in mind that when discussing finances, it is important to remain calm.
+If one spouse makes a mistake, find a solution and move forward.
+It does not help to dwell on mistakes or get upset.

-- Be sure to plan time together too.
+- Be sure to plan time together, too.
 Cheap dates ideas can help you build your relationship and stay on budget.